chalda/DiscordBot/README.md

 7. Set up your `auth.json`
 8. Run `npm start` or `node discord_bot.js` to test the bot out!

-## Running the bot longterm

-Once you've setup the bot and checked that the features you want are working we would recommend running the bot in "forever" mode.
-Run `npm run forever` to start the bot in a process that will restart it on crashes.
-If you need to stop running it, navigate to the bot installation folder in a terminal and run `npx forever stopall`.
-Running the bot in this mode will save error and console logs to err.log and out.log respectively.
-You can use Notepad or similar to open these files.

-It's probably a good idea to run your bot on a separate computer such as a linux server or a Raspberry Pi so it does not interfere with your normal operations and to keep it running even if you were to sleep or shutdown your PC.

 ### Additional Resources

 * [Installing Node on Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows)